breandan/breandan/research/statement.md

 ### Information retrieval

-An essential skill of learning to code is learning to Google.
+An essential skill of learning to code is learning to search.
 All information retrieval systems support regular language queries.

 - Union
 - Concatenation